hericles-koelher/dart_rest_api/README.md

 #### **[PUT]** _/expressions/{id}_

 **Description**: Updates an expression on system.
-On success returns an answer with status code 200 and a JSON with the updated expression.
+On success, returns an answer with status code 200 and a JSON with the updated expression.
 In case this process fail, then returns an answer with status 4XX and a string with a better description of the problem.

 Examples: